django/deps/draft/0020-annual-release-cycle.rst

 The option to decline to address an issue affecting only the then EOL Python version during the final two months of a Django version support window is there to avoid (particularly) the Fellows and Security Team being obliged to spend time here.
-It allows us to adopt the less-agressive "Plus Last Yellow" policy without committing to fixing issues affecting only EOL Python versions.
-(It's a compromise between the too-aggressive "Green Only" policy, the "rug-pull" of dropping support for a Python version in a patch release, and not having to spend dedicated time supporting EOL versions.)
+It allows us to adopt the more conservative "Plus Last Yellow" policy without committing to fixing issues affecting only EOL Python versions.
+(It's a compromise between the overly aggressive "Green Only" policy and the "rug-pull" of dropping support for a Python version in a patch release.
+The goal is not having to spend dedicated time supporting EOL versions.)

 Related work: automated upgrade tooling
 ---------------------------------------